vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-azure.md

 - One control plane NSG shared by the control plane nodes of all clusters, including the management cluster and the workload clusters that it manages.
 - One worker NSG for each cluster, for the cluster's worker nodes.

-Management and workload clusters on Azure require the following Network Security Groups (NSGs) to be defined on their VNET.
+If you optionally create a VNET before deploying a management or workload clusters, Azure requires the following Network Security Groups (NSGs) to be defined on their VNET.
    - A subnet for the management cluster control plane node
    - A Network Security Group on the control plane subnet with the following inbound security rules, to enable SSH and Kubernetes API server connections:
       - Allow TCP over port 22 for any source and destination